Staff & Board

 LEAH DEITZ-JACKSON, DEVELOPMENT DIRECTOR

-From Newspapers to community action, Leah brings grants, program development, and marketing to High Rocks.
+From newspapers to community action, Leah brings grants, program development, and marketing to High Rocks.
 A Greenbrier County resident, Leah is passionate about forging new paths to support future generations in West Virginia.
 When not in the development office, Leah is a mother to three girls, each seeking their own path in the foothills of Appalachia.
 Leah and her family enjoy cooking and art, the great outdoors, and making family memories.

 KEVENEY BAIR, HUB CAFE MANAGER

 Originally from Winchester, VA, Keveney and her husband, Luke, moved to his WV family farm in 2004.
 After graduating from Virginia Tech in English, Keveney worked for various non-profit organizations for over 15 years in administration and management.
 Having grown up on an apple orchard, her childhood set the stage for her love of farming and good food.
-This led her and her family to cultivate and raise vegetables, herbs, heritage
+This led her and her family to cultivate and raise vegetables, herbs, heritage pork and eggs on their farm for over 10 years.
+In 2015, Keveney launched Redwing Soup, which she operated for 5 years.
+She is excited to be part of High Rocks and to continue to serve her community and especially the younger generation.

 KAYLA REED, HIGH ROCKS ACADEMY MANAGER